Scholarly Impact Quotient™ (SIQ™)

 Scholarly Impact Quotient™ (SIQ™) is our unique post-publication peer review rating process.
 SIQ™ assesses article importance and quality by embracing the collective intelligence of the Cureus community-at-large.
 All registered users are invited to contribute to the SIQ of any published article.
 (Authors cannot rate their own articles.)

-By assigning a point value from 1 to 10 in the following categories, Cureus users can assess and rate the relative merits of any published article: clarity of background and rationale, clinical importance, study design and methods, data analysis, novelty of conclusions, and quality of presentation.
-High ratings should be reserved for work that is truly groundbreaking in its respective field.
-Anything above 5 should be considered above average.
+Cureus users can assess and rate the relative merits of any published article by assigning a point value from 1 to 10 in a variety of categories: clarity of background and rationale, clinical importance, study design and methods, data analysis, novelty of conclusions, and quality of presentation.
+(Available scoring categories vary by article type.)

 While all registered Cureus users can rate any published article, the opinion of domain experts is weighted appreciably more than that of non-specialists.
 An article’s SIQ™ will appear alongside the article after being rated twice and is recalculated with each additional rating.